 CLTR 2510.
 Brazilian Culture through Film.
 4 Hours.

 Offers an overview of Brazilian film that historically covers the period from colonial times to the present.
 Twentieth-century themes include issues such as youth and street violence, popular culture and music, religion, the role of women, political and social struggles, homosexuality, cultural identity, and human rights.

 CLTR 2715.
-New Literary and Cinematic Narratives in Latin America.
+New Media Narratives in Latin America: Local and Global Dimensions.
 4 Hours.

 CLTR 2725.
 Representing Violence and Human Rights in Latin America.
 4 Hours.

 Addresses the topics of historical memory and human rights through basic theoretical texts about the concept of violence, memory, and human rights.
 Students watch films and documentaries and read novels, testimonies, short stories, and poems of several artistic movements, focusing on how violence is represented/visualized in these texts and how it relates to the social, economic, and political situation in Latin America.
 Studies four moments in recent Latin American history: Mexico 1968; Shining Path and Peru in the 1980s and 1990s; the genocide in Guatemala; and the dictatorships in the Southern Cone.
 Taught in English.

 CLTR 2990.
 Elective.
 1-4 Hours.